East Los Angeles College

 • Learn the pre-columbian, colonial and recent history of Oaxaca

-• Learn about the cultural significance of this beverage and enjoy a cup (actually a hollowed out gourd) in the shade while eating lunch from the market
+• Learn about this beverage and enjoy a cup (actually a hollowed out gourd).

-• Visit the Ethnobotanical Garden .
-In addition to conservation, the garden collaborates with local communities and organizations to promote sustainable practices and protect endangered plant species.
+• In addition to conservation, the garden collaborates with local communities and organizations to promote sustainable practices and protect endangered plant species.

 • Faculty lecture Monte Alban